tqa24/dllm/README.md

     </em>
     </p>
     </details>
-- [`examples/editflow`](/examples/editflow): Educational reference for training [EditFlow](https://arxiv.org/abs/2506.09018) models, demonstrating how to extend existing DLLMs (e.g., LLaDA, Dream, BERT Chat) with *edit operations*—insertion, deletion, and substitution—and how to pretrain or finetune EditFlow models from scratch on public data.
+- [`examples/editflow`](/examples/editflow): Educational reference for training [Edit Flows](https://arxiv.org/abs/2506.09018) models, demonstrating how to extend existing DLLMs (e.g., LLaDA, Dream, BERT-Chat) with *edit operations*—insertion, deletion, and substitution—and how to pretrain or finetune Edit Flows models from scratch on public data.

    <details>
    <summary>🎬 Click to show EditFlow Demo</summary>